2_medecine

 Digital twins: what opportunities for industry?

-A digital twin of the lungs: what benefits for medicine of the future?
+A digital twin of the lungs : what benefits for medicine of the future ?

-Martin Genet, Assistant Professor in the Mechanics Department of École Polytechnique in the MΞDISIM team (INIRIA/IP Paris)
+with Martin Genet, Assistant Professor in the Mechanics Department of École Polytechnique in the MΞDISIM team (INIRIA/IP Paris)

 On February 1st, 2023 |